KOSHIKAVERMA/Car-Sales-Analysis/README.md

 ## DATA CLEANING

 To began with the cleaning process I first imported the file in Power BI.
-I initiated by checking the quality of the data, for which I used the **Column distribution** and **quality** feature in power query editor.
-There were no errors and empty values found.
+I initiated by checking the quality of the data, for which I used the **Column distribution** and **quality** feature in power query editor, there were no errors and empty values found.
+Checked all the data types of all the columns.
+Also checked for any duplicate records, but there were no duplicates as well.

 In the engine column I **replaced** the value (DoubleÂ Overhead Camshaft) with (Double Overhead Camshaft).